-Students who have not received the COVID-19 vaccination who are symptomatic are asked to go home or stay at home until 24 hours have passed following symptom resolution with documentation from your physician or until 72 hours have passed following symptom resolution without documentation from your physician.
-At any time, if a student or family member is in the COVID testing protocol, they are asked to stay away from campus until a known negative result is attested to the school.
-All communication regarding COVID testing and contact tracing will be done through Jeff Malloy (firstname.lastname@example.org).
+Students who have not received the COVID-19 vaccination and who are symptomatic are asked to go home and stay at home until 72 hours have passed following fever and symptom resolution.
+The student may return to school sooner, once fever has resolved without medication for 24 hours if they have a documented negative COVID test or medical clearance from their primary care physician.
+At any time, if a student or family member is in the COVID testing protocol, they are asked to stay away from campus until a negative result is attested to the school.
+All communication regarding COVID testing and contact tracing will be done through Jeff Malloy (email@example.com).

-For vaccinated individuals, if a student goes home or stays home from school with a fever of 100 degrees or more, he/she must stay home for 24 hours or until he/she is fever free for 24 hours without medication.
-Students with vomiting and/or diarrhea must go home or stay home for 24 hours or until free of vomiting and/or diarrhea for 24 hours without medication.
+For vaccinated individuals, if a student goes home or stays home from school with a fever of 100 degrees or more, he/she must stay home for 72 hours or until he/she is fever free for 24 hours without medication and has medical clearance from their primary care physician.
+Students with vomiting and/or diarrhea must go home or stay home for 72 hours or until free of vomiting and/or diarrhea for 24 hours without medication and medical clearance from their primary care physician.
 For this reason, medications for this purpose will not be given at school.

 Library classes are scheduled for all students in Preschool – Grade 5.
 We encourage students to read as many books as possible.
 Students may exchange books as frequently as they would like.
 Overdue books must be returned before report cards are issued.
 Students are expected to replace lost or damaged books.